 #2 Ending Up With Bad Tenants

-Property managers implement strict screening procedures to make sure that only qualified tenants get to live in your property.
+Property managers implement strict screening procedures to make sure that only qualified tenants get to live on your property.
 Without this rigorous process, landlords might allow “bad apples” to sign the lease.
 You might end up with more costs than expected after the tenant destroys your property, fights with neighbors, and refuses to pay their rent for months on end.

 Property managers are experts at carefully selecting the right tenants.
 They’ll look into each applicant’s credit score, criminal background, employment, and much more.
 It’s their job to assess the risks associated with each tenant, helping ensure that the tenant you end up with treats your property with respect.